Noamstrauss/devops-terraform-K8/README.md

 - Add cpu/memory limit to the container brackets
 - Alternative: To use a LimitRange object

- <p style='color:yellow'>Answer: I Added cpu/memory limit to the container brackets in deployments.tf.</p>
+ <p style='color:yellow'>Answer: Added cpu/memory limit to the container brackets in deployments.tf.</p>

 ----
 ### 5.make scaling possible
 - We need to enable/provision metric server  (See Notes)
 - Configure HorizontalPodAutoscaler (HPA)
-- You can alternatively use the command bellow > `kubectl autoscale --namespace="<namespacehere>" deployment <deploymenthere> --cpu-percent=70 --min=2 --max=4`
+- You can alternatively use the kubectl to provision with the command bellow > `kubectl autoscale --namespace="<namespacehere>" deployment <deploymenthere> --cpu-percent=70 --min=2 --max=4`
- <p style='color:yellow'>Answer: I Used The Command Above To Provision HPA</p>
+ <p style='color:yellow'>Answer: Provisioned HPA to Auto scale pods.</p>

 ----
 ### 6. prepare for multi-environment